tanaikech/ToolsForMCPServer/README.md

 - v1.0.19 (August 10, 2025)

   1. 67 Tools for managing Google Classroom and 3 tools for managing Google People were added.
 When you use those tools, please enable the Google Classroom API and the Google People API at Advanced Google services.
+You can see the sample prompts at [Next-Level Classroom Automation: Gemini CLI, Google Classroom, and MCP](https://medium.com/google-cloud/next-level-classroom-automation-gemini-cli-google-classroom-and-mcp-ac4bb9103fa6).

 [TOP](#top)